NKU-EmbeddedSystem/Ascetic/README.md

 0 4 7 9
 1 2 3 4 2 3 4 3 4 5 6
 ```
-We will submit an elegant tool which could transfer txt format to CSR format soon.
+There is an elegant tool which could transfer txt format to CSR format in the "converter" directory.
+But maybe you need to read it and fix it according to your need.

 #### Running
 ```